| EXECUTIVE SUMMARY

 within the N.S.C. system.

-NSSM-200 follow-on exists within the USC framework
+Staffing support for implementation of the NSSM-200 follow-on exists within the USC framework

 including utilization of the Office of Population